 In the last moment, I knew what to do.
 I would call a friend.
 Luise is a good friend of mine and is a local Berliner.

 “Luise!”
 I nearly shouted.
 “Quick, I’m voting!”
-The connection was bad and I felt, a little guilty for making a call while in the private pulling booth.
+The connection was bad and I felt, a little guilty for making a call while in the private polling booth.
 “Which box should I check to save the Tempelhofer Feld?”
 I exclaimed.

-In 2011 the civil action group 100% Tempelhofer Feld started it’s campaign to keep the Tempelhofer Feld as a free recreation area, rather than allow big business to take over the former air port.
+In 2011 the civil action group ‘100% Tempelhofer Feld’ started it’s campaign to keep the Tempelhofer Feld as a free recreation area, rather than allow big business to take over the former airport.
 This campaign led to a city wide vote in 2014.

 “I can’t believe it’s still here!”
 I said.
 The excitement was building.
-I had been out of the country for a year but the thought of visiting my friend Luise, at the Templehofer Feld brought me much joy.
+I had been out of the country for a year but the thought of visiting my friend Luise at the Templehofer Feld brought me much joy.

 Today the Tempelhofer Feld serves the citizens of Berlin as a recreational park.
 In it’s massive hangers, the former air field also houses hundreds of refugees.
-Saving the Tempelhofer Feld was the best decision in my life.
+Saving the Tempelhofer Feld was the best decision of my life.